alt/levelscheme/readme.markdown

 levelscheme tries to offer an easy way of drawing atomic/molecular level schemes in a LaTeX document.

 The dtx file has to be compiled with XeLaTeX in order to get the pdf documentation.
-The package itself can be used with any LaTeX-flavour.
+The package itself can be used with any up-to-date LaTeX-flavour.

-Any comments are welcome! \emph{Please} help me improve this package!
+Any comments and suggestions are welcome!
+Help me improve this package!

 Contact me: arno dot trautmann at gmx dot de.